Programming

 Upcoming events

 So it’s that time of year again.
 I’ve got a number of conferences and workshops coming up, ranging over all sorts of topics.
-I just popped over to Martin Fowler’s site (I’m doing a talk with him this week) and noticed that he has a much more organised setup than me.
+I just popped over to Martin Fowler’s site (I’m doing a talk with him this week) and noticed that he has a much more organized setup than me.
 All his events are in a sidebar and there is a handy link if you want more details.
 Another idea to go on my to-do pile.